 First, let’s talk about the implants.
 Implants are the roots for the new teeth.
 The implants themselves are made from high quality surgical steel, and resemble screws.
 They are placed in your jaw bone, allowing full stability and strength.
-When placed properly, they can give you up to 90% of your original biting force.
-Unsecured dentures, on the other hand, only give you 15-20% of your original biting force.
+When placed properly, they can give you up to *293% more biting force than dentures can.

 Apart from offering greater stability and strength, implants also help prevent bone loss.
 When you are missing a tooth, your jaw bone starts to deteriorate due to the lack of pressure.
 This deterioration leads to what’s known as “Witch Chin”, a sunken look that ages your face.
 When an implant is placed, this causes the jaw bone to strengthen around the implant, stopping bone loss and reinforcing the integrity of the jaw.
 To learn more about how implants stop bone loss, read this article.

 Second is the abutment.
 An abutment is a critical part of dental implants, it is what connects the implant itself to the dental prosthetic.
 This is also made out of high quality surgical steel.
 Abutments are a key component to dental implants.